Vladacdc/TransIT.API/readme.md

 7) Start Project (F5);
 8) Do not close created chrome tab with swagger or console application until you want server to stop;

-#### Possible Errors and fixing
+#### Possible Errors and how to fix them
 <details close>
 <summary>The current .NET SDK does not support targeting .NET Core 2.2.
 Either target .NET Core 2.1 or lower, or use a version of the .NET SDK that supports .NET Core 2.2.</summary>
 Install <a href="https://dotnet.microsoft.com/download/dotnet-core/2.2">.Net Core 2.2 SDK</a>;
 </details>
 <details close>
 <summary>System.AggregateException at app.SeedEssentialAsync</summary>
-You didn't create any migration for db, repeat 4th and 5th step of Build project
+You didn't create any migration for db, repeat 3-5 steps of Running API
 </details>
 <details close>
 <summary>System.AggregateException at any part of the program</summary>